July 18, 2017, by Carla Froggatt

 Addicted to your phone?
 Put that second screen away.
 Lock it in a drawer, at the bottom of your bag or even leave it at home in the morning – just get rid of it.
 If your work computer is your favourite place to scan the net, use a program like Chrome Nanny to block certain websites.

-Consider your most productive times of day.
+Consider your most productive times of the day.
 Most people are at their best in the morning.
 Use your first few hours of the day to attack the densest tasks on your to-do list.

 A busy workload can be difficult to manage and, sometimes, frustrating.
 But letting your work stress leak into your evenings and weekends isn’t going to help.